MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-enterprise-manage-ssas.md

 ## Add a data source

 For information about how to add a data source, see [Add a data source](service-gateway-data-sources.md#add-a-data-source).
-Select Analysis Services for **Data Source Type** if you connect to either a multidimensional or tabular server.
+Select **Analysis Services** for **Data Source Type** if you're connecting to either a multidimensional or tabular server.

 ![Add the Analysis Services data source](media/service-gateway-enterprise-manage-ssas/datasourcesettings2-ssas.png)